Coorparoo School of Arts and RSL Memorial Hall: Description

 Internally, the front foyer opens to two rooms on the northern and southern sides.
 A vent with decorative fretwork is located in the room at its southern end.
 The strong room is accessed from this room.

 Paired timber doors with a breezeway open to a small hall.
-The timber within the doors' framework has been angled to create an decorative effect.
+The timber within the doors' framework has been angled to create a decorative effect.
 The Hall's street numbers 208 and 210, are located on small oval metal plates on the architrave.
 Female and male toilets are located to the northern and southern ends of the Hall.
 The toilets, installed in the 1950s, have terrazzo floors and skylights.

 Paired, panelled timber doors, with a breezeway, lead to the main hall.
 The main hall has a timber floor and the raised stage is located at the eastern end of the room.
 The stage is accessed via a set of timber stairs.
 Timber vents with decorative fretwork are located along the length of the ceiling.
 The central section of the timber ceiling is flat and the sides and ends are angled.
 Two doors, leading to the verandah, are located in the northern elevation.
 Three narrow windows are located along the northern elevation.

 Also located along the northern elevation is the Coorparoo Roll of Honour and the first telephone in the district.
 The Honour Board is a copper board mounted on a timber base.
 Names are applied on individual brass strips.
 The Board displays ornament relief such as scrolls, flowers and cannons.
 The wooden telephone is framed within a timber box with glass front.

 The verandah, or northern elevation houses kitchen facilities at the western end and a small storage area, with a doorway to another smaller room, is located at the eastern end.
 From the storage area some evidence of window infill is located.
 The window still exists but has been boarded up at some stage.

 The property is surrounded by a low wire fence and a car park is situated at the rear of the building.
 A picket fence is located at the base of the building at the corner of the western and northern elevations.